ptaffs/spines/README.md

   <li>spines.html is the main index file</li>
 </ul>

-spines.html is the main file
+spines.html is the main file, includes JavaScript and CSS.

 ![Screenshot showing rows of record spines and HTML float text that Avril Lavigne is under the mouse pointer](https://github.com/ptaffs/spines/blob/main/screenshot.jpeg?raw=true)